adarsh-hiremath/chat_protocol/README.md

 own wire protocol and later with gRPC.
 * As currently implemented, our chat application supports the following:
-  - Account creation, login, deletion, and deactivation.
+  - Account creation, login, deletion, and disconnection.
   - Sending messages between accounts, even when some accounts are offline.
   - Listing or filtering all users who have created accounts.
-* The source code for our chat application can be found here.
+* The source code for our chat application can be found in the main directory here.
 The gRPC implementation is in grpcApp.
+* We have done extensive manual unit testing, as documented in tests.txt
 * You can also find our project writeup at template.pdf

 ## Setup